-Evaluators should use the fundamental constants, mass numbers, Q-values, etc., as specified in this section, for evaluations submitted for acceptance by ENDF.
+Evaluators should use the fundamental constants, mass numbers, Q-values, etc., as specified in Tables H.1, H.2, and H.4, for evaluations submitted for acceptance by ENDF.

 Evaluators are encouraged to specify values for "hidden" physical constants within the File 1 comments of the ENDF file in order to prevent future confusion in the event of changes in the accepted values.